-One thing is for sure: it's never too early to start working on that six pack, ready for next summer!
-Even if you haven't got loads of time to spend in the gym or at home flexing them obliques, you'll be happy to hear that this 3 exercise abs workout can be done at home in 15 minutes, using minimal equipment.
+One thing is for sure: it's never too early to start working on that six pack, ready for the summer!
+Even if you haven't got loads of time to spend in the gym or at home flexing them obliques, you'll be happy to hear that this 3-exercise abs workout can be done at home in 15 minutes, using minimal equipment.
 Will it be easy, though?

 You'll only require one thing, apart from will power, to do this workout: an ab roller.
 These inexpensive yet very effective devices can be purchased everywhere and won't take up much space in your drawer either.
 There are loads of different versions available, our favourite are the SKLZ Core Wheels, these handy rollers can work your shoulders as well as your abs, all for a very low price point.